 To add context to the numbers shown on the metric cards, you can enable trend lines to see a trend line from the past week’s data.
 This can help you assess whether your budget, profitability, and work progress are following a healthy trajectory.

-Unlike most graphs in Scoro, which typically display live or up-to-date data, the trend line data is based on snapshots of data taken at a certain point in the past and is updated once every hour.
+Unlike most graphs in Scoro, which typically display live or up-to-date data, the trend line data is based on snapshots taken at a specific point in the past and is updated every hour.

 To enable a trend line for a metric: